-High-speed tests of the double level metal CPC driven by CPD1 have been carried out in Oxford and studies made of the maximum achievable clock frequency.
+High-speed tests of the double level metal CPC driven by the column parallel drive chip CPD1 have been carried out in Oxford and studies made of the maximum achievable clock frequency.

 Testing of the CPC-T has started at both RAL and Oxford, and several variants of the CPC-T have been evaluated.
 The reduction in the intergate capacitance of the tested devices was appreciable, but not as large as the maximum values that we had hoped to achieve.